kgateway-dev/kgateway/docs/content/guides/security/access_logging/_index.md

    ```

 {{% notice note %}}
-Note that `runtimeKey` is only effective if Envoy is configured appropriately with a runtime value of matching key.
-This can be achieved with the admin interface of the gateway proxy or via the Helm value [gatewayProxies.NAME.customStaticLayer]({{< versioned_link_path fromRoot="/reference/helm_chart_values/" >}}).
+Note that the `runtimeKey` is enforced only if it matches a key that is defined in Envoy's runtime configuration layer.
+Gloo Gateway does not include a key by default.
+To specify a key-value pair, use the [gatewayProxies.NAME.customStaticLayer]({{< versioned_link_path fromRoot="/reference/helm_chart_values/" >}}) Helm value or set the key at runtime by using the gateway proxy admin interface.
 {{% /notice %}}

 For more configuration options, see {{% protobuf name="als.options.gloo.solo.io.AccessLogFilter" display="AccessLogFilter"%}}.